shefaam/rbk4-summery-assessment/README.md

 * `npm install`
 * `npm start`
-* FILL ME IN WITH ADDTIONAL STEPS AS PART OF SUBMISSION PROCESS
+* FILL ME IN WITH ADDTIONAL STEPS AS PART OF npm  PROCESS

 ## Requirements